 (b) as may be required, to replace any employee previously appointed under this section.

-[Section 64 inserted by No. 68 of 2004 s.
+[Section 64 inserted: No. 68 of 2004 s.
 64.]

 65. Obligation of employer to establish committee

 (1) An employer must, in accordance with the prescribed requirements, establish a safety and health committee for a mine within the allowed period after —